 Software developers have a part to play too — the payments interface needs to be easy for end users to access and check.
 Notifications of products and services requested, and payments made, is essential.
 The way that orders and payment information is transmitted to service providers and vendors needs to be completely integrated and secure.

 Finally, the whole, end-to-end process needs to be easy for the consumer to understand.
 They need to give permission for IoT devices to order products and services on their behalf —- there should be no surprises!

 For the businesses that can get this right, the rewards are huge.

-- More demand for IoT devices from manufacturers.
+- Greater demand for IoT devices from manufacturers.

-- More speed and convenience for end users.
+- Faster speed and greaterconvenience for end users.

 - More payments going through the processing networks.

-- More demand for goods and services from vendors.
+- Greater demand for goods and services from vendors.